utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 This data is usually made available to you such that you can select data which you can then pass on to whatever you use for plotting.

 While manual selection directly from the data manager suffices for specific cases, automation is often desired.
-The uniform interface of the :py:class:`~dantro.data_mngr.DataManager` paired with the :py:class:`~dantro.dag.TransformationDAG` framework makes automated data selection and transformation for plotting possible, while making available all the benefits of the :doc:`../data_io/transform` framework:
+The uniform interface of the :py:class:`~dantro.data_mngr.DataManager` paired with the :py:class:`~dantro.dag.TransformationDAG` framework makes automated data selection and transformation for plotting possible while making available all the benefits of the :doc:`../data_io/transform` framework:

 - Generic application of transformations on data
 - Fully configuration-based interface
 - Caching of computationally expensive results

-This functionality is embedded at the level of the :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator`, making it available for all plot creators and allowing subclasses to taylor it to their needs.
+This functionality is embedded at the level of the :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator`, making it available for all plot creators and allowing subclasses to tailor it to their needs.

 .. contents::